LivePersonInc/developer-center/pages/Documents/ConversationalAI/ConversationOrchestrator/DynamicRouting/using-dynamic-routing-outside-of-conversational-cloud.md

 ```

 {: .important}
-The snippet above uses Context Service V1.
-For Context Service V2 methods, see [this topic](conversation-orchestrator-conversation-context-service-methods-v2.html).
+The snippet above uses Context Service v1.
+For Context Service v2 methods, see the [discussion on v2 methods](conversation-orchestrator-conversation-context-service-methods-v2.html).

 ##### Step 3 — Call the Next Actions API